 Even then, it could still be a waste of time and money if your ethics training and integrity assessments were just focused on how to make more ethical decisions.
 Don’t get me wrong – I help insurance people learn about ethical decisions, but at the same time, I push clients to be more focused.
 Three questions cover this:

-- What are the ethical challenges your people face?
+a) what are the ethical challenges your people face?

-- What are the things that are creating those challenges?
+b) what are the things that are creating those challenges?

-- For which of those things is ethics training the best solution?
+c) for which of those things is ethics training the best solution?

 It’s not always easy for insurance firms to address these questions.
 It can be difficult for a firm to be honest about the challenges their people face in making decisions that are more ethical.
 I’ve facilitated some pretty animated discussions about what those challenges really are, and how the firm can respond to them.